sky-uk/ReactiveAPI/README.md

 ## ReactiveAPI Demo
-To see ReactiveAPI in action we created a complete [swapi.co](https://swapi.co/) client.
+To see ReactiveAPI in action we created a complete http client.

 Clone this repository, open `ReactiveAPIDemo` directory from your terminal and run: